-St. Maarten/St. Martin Beaches
+St. Maarten Beaches / St. Martin Beaches

 With over 45 miles of coastline, St. Martin is a magical island, embedded between the Atlantic Ocean and the Caribbean Sea.

-Located in the heart of the Low Lands on the western coast of the island, Baie Longue, or Long Bay, is the first beach on French Saint Martin when travelling north from the Dutch side.
+Located in the heart of the Low Lands on the western coast of the island, Baie Longue, or Long Bay, is the first beach on French Saint Martin when traveling north from the Dutch side.
 One of the longest beaches on the island, Baie Longue stretches from La Samanna’s Hotel Resort on the left to “Pointe du Canonnier” on the right.
 It is also one of Saint Martin’s quietest beaches, with only the gentle lapping of the waves to disturb you.

 This long stretch of sand lies just 5 minutes from the town of Marigot and is home to a number of resort hotels.
-Rocks, stones and strong currents mean that this is not the ideal swimming location but the gentle breeze of the trade winds make this rarely frequented beach a pleasant place to visit.
+Rocks, stones, and strong currents mean that this is not the ideal swimming location but the gentle breeze of the trade winds make this rarely frequented beach a pleasant place to visit.
 On the lagoon side, pretty beaches are shaded by palm trees and hotel amenities.

 Nestled in the rocky coastline of “Pointe Arago”, Lovers’ Beach is the smallest beach on Saint Martin, it was named that way because it can only accommodate two people at a time!

 Hard to find but worth it!

 Known in French as “Anse des Pères”, the very scenic Friars Bay Beach is a sheltered, family-friendly beach in the northwest of the island.
 The beach is famous for its two well-known beach restaurants, Friars Bay Beach Café and Kali’s Beach Bar.